logo

 Telegram

-If you wish to change the group that Forge messages, you should disable Telegram notifications and then re-enable the notifications.
+If you wish to change the group that Forge messages, you should disable Telegram notifications and then follow the above steps again to reactive notifications.

 Microsoft Teams